-4.3 Camden Cutting
+4.3 Camden Cutting North Euston Cutting

 - Historic railway cutting largely owned by Network Rail.
-The surrounding area is predominantly residential in nature. - Camden Town and Regent's Park Conservation Areas bound the cutting - Heritage assets surround the northern part of the cutting, including Grade II\ listed villas along Park Village East, Grade II listed terraces along Mornington Street, and the Grade II listed Parkway Tunnel and Cutting, which includes a short section of listed retaining wall to the very north of the cutting. - In addition, the cutting area contains a number of undesignated heritage assets including the walls along Mornington Terrace, Clarkson Way and Park Village East, which have been identified through Camden Council's Local List process.
-Mornington Street Bridge itself is also an undesignated heritage asset, but the brick piers at either end are Grade II Listed structures.
+The surrounding area is predominantly residential in nature. - Camden Town and Regent's Park Conservation Areas bound the cutting - Heritage assets surround the northern part of the cutting, including Grade II\ listed villas along Park Village East, Grade II listed terraces along Mornington Street, and the Grade II listed Parkway Tunnel and Cutting, which includes a short section of listed retaining wall to the very north of the cutting. - Numerous listed buildings, structures and In addition, the cutting area contains a number of undesignated heritage assets including the walls along Mornington Terrace, Clarkson Way and Park Village East, which have been identified as undesignated heritage assets through Camden Council's Local List process.
+Mornington Street Bridge itself is also an undesignated heritage asset, but the brick

-- Contains Site 11 Granby Terrace of the Camden Site Allocations document (this site would be lost as a result of HS2) - Significant HS2 construction impacts resulting in the loss of housing blocks within Regent's Park Estate (Eskdale, Silverdale and Ainsdale) and other properties including Stalbridge House and the Granby Terrace Depot - There may be a need for rail-related infrastructure, such as mechanical ventilation, as part of any development on the cutting area.
+- piers at either end are Grade II Listed S structures. - Contains Site 11 Granby Terrace of the Camden Site Allocations document (this site would be lost as a result of HS2) - Significant HS2 construction impacts resulting in the loss of housing blocks within Regent's Park Estate (Eskdale, Silverdale and Ainsdale) and other properties including Stalbridge House and the Granby Terrace Depot - There may be a need for rail-related infrastructure, such as mechanical ventilation, as part of any development on the cutting area.
 Such provision would need to be designed to blend in with its surroundings. - As part of EAP consultation, the potential for new homes and open space above the tracks was supported by a number of respondents.
 However a number of respondents also considered that the space should be left open, or as open space only.

-Development Principle EAP 3: Camden Cutting
+Development Principle EAP 3: Camden Cutting North Euston Cutting